Mark Worthington

-Mark Worthington (born 8 June 1983) is an Australian basketball player for the Willetton Tigers of the NBL1 West.
+Mark Worthington (born 8 June 1983) is an Australian former professional basketball player.
 He played 11 seasons in the National Basketball League (NBL).

 Early life and career

-Born in Bunbury, Western Australia, Worthington grew up in the nearby town of Australind, where he attended Australind Primary School and Australind Senior High School.
+Worthington was born and raised in Australind, Western Australia, where he attended Australind Primary School and Australind Senior High School.
 He played for the Bunbury Slammers as a youth and started his career as a development player for the Cairns Taipans.

 College career

 Worthington played college basketball in the United States at Metropolitan State University of Denver under coach Mike Dunlap from 2001 to 2005.
 He won the NABC Division II Player of the Year award in 2004–05.

 Professional career

 After a standout career at Metro State, Worthington made his debut with the Sydney Kings of the National Basketball League, winning the NBL Rookie of the Year Award in 2005–06.
 He played three seasons with the Kings, before signing with the South Dragons for the 2008–09 season.
 He helped the Dragons win the NBL championship before they folded in 2009.
 He subsequently signed with the Melbourne Tigers for the 2009–10 season.
 In 2010, he had a stint with German team Brose Baskets.

 For the 2010–11 season, Worthington joined the Gold Coast Blaze.
 In 2011, he had stints with Puerto Rican teams Mets de Guaynabo and Piratas de Quebradillas, before returning to the Blaze for the 2011–12 season.

 In July 2012, Worthington signed with Serbian team Radnički Kragujevac.
 He suffered a season-ending injury in December 2012, forcing him to eventually leave Kragujevac in February 2013.
 He played 14 games, averaging 10.2 points and 3.6 rebounds per game.

 On 18 July 2013, Worthington signed with the Melbourne Tigers, returning to the club for a second stint.
 In May 2014, the Tigers changed their name to United.

 On 7 July 2015, Worthington signed a two-year deal with the Cairns Taipans.
 On 13 January 2016, he played his 300th NBL game.
 On 22 January 2017, Worthington announced his decision to retire at the end of the 2016–17 season.
 His 335th and final NBL game came in the Taipans' game two semi-final loss to the Perth Wildcats on 20 February 2017 at Perth Arena.

 Worthington was named in the Sydney Kings 25th Anniversary Team in 2013 and the Basketball WA Hall of Fame in 2022.

 On 2 March 2023, Worthington came out of retirement as a 39-year-old and signed with the Willetton Tigers of the NBL1 West for the 2023 season.